Category: Uncategorized

 Word Stress in Formal Sentences

-Return to Main Page E Sounds: Formal Word Stress in Sentences As you repeat the following sentences, practice the main techniques of word stress: – stress important words– reduce small words– speak in phrases and pause between phrases– let words flow together Use the video to listen and repeat.
-Interviewing 1.
-I met with several…
+Return to Main Page X Sounds: Formal Word Stress in Sentences As you repeat the following sentences, practice the main techniques of word stress: – stress important words– reduce small words– speak in phrases and pause between phrases– let words flow together Use the video to listen and repeat.
+Being an Example 1.
+She wants…

 -